fedeghe/malta/README.md

         hello('Federico'), hello('Federico');
     }();

-Let Malta run and try editing the _myproject.tpl_ or the _vars.json_ or one of the involved files, and get a look at the output folder content.
+Let Malta run and try editing the _myproject/myfile.js_ or the _myproject/vars.json_ or one of the involved files, and get a look at the output folder content.
 To stop it use Ctrl + c

  *Enjoy Malta*